Generic Name: conjugated estrogens (synthetic a) (CON-ju-gate-ed ESS-tro-jenz)

 - if you have allergies to medicines, foods, or other substances

-- if you use tobacco, you are going to have surgery, or you will be on bed rest
+- if you smoke or use tobacco products, you are going to have surgery, or you will be on bed rest

 Some MEDICINES MAY INTERACT with Cenestin.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Hydantoins (eg, phenytoin) and rifampin because they may decrease Cenestin's effectiveness
+- Carbamazepine, phenobarbital, rifampin, or St. John's wort because they may decrease Cenestin's effectiveness

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if Cenestin may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.